RenzoTorrecuso/EDA/README.md

+ Dear Visitor,

+ Thank you for passing by.

+ In the README below you will find all intructions and purposes of this project.
+ Please feel free to make comments, corrections or suggestions.

+ All best wishes,

+ Renzo

 # EDA & Data Analysis project
-In the notebook EDA_safe(1).ipynb you will find a simulation of a EDA and data analysis service for a client searching the best strategy for his buying needs.
+In the notebook EDA.ipynb you will find a simulation of an EDA and data analysis service for a client searching the best strategy for his buying needs.
 The client profile:

 * He is a Seller.